PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="118" /><label for="118">![118](../slides/for_engineers/for_engineers.118.jpeg)</label>
 _118. Ember.
 [Reference](https://gist.github.com/jamesarosen/478db5faef370eac43fb)_

-So how to you do this encoding?
+So how do you do this encoding?
 It depends on the language you're using.
 We use a lot of Ember here at PagerDuty, and in Ember you just need to wrap variables with `{{ }}`.
 But, add one more `{ }` to the mix, and it will no longer encode your output.
 So you need to be very careful that you use the appropriate method.

 ---